etsy/nagios-herald/docs/formatters.md

     short_state_detail
     state_info

+TODO: Update the above to doc the add_(html|text) methods and any others we've not mentioned.

 See below for an example of content generated using some of the above methods.

 <img src="/docs/assets/img/nagios-herald-formatter-content-example.png" style="border:1px solid #a1a1a1;">